 PIO Card To OCI Card Conversion Fees

-Please note that these amounts may vary when converted to local currency.
+Please be aware that these fee amounts may vary when converted to local currency based on your location.

-In the case of applications submitted in India, the fee is Rs.15,000 for fresh applications and Rs.
-5,500 for conversion of PIO to OCI card.
+In the case of applications submitted within India, the fees differ, with a fee of Rs.
+15,000 for fresh applications and Rs.
+5,500 for the conversion of a PIO card to an OCI card.

 References: Gazette Notification of Merger of PIO & OCI Cards